 One of the most frequent complaints from those living here is that Malaysia can be a bit gritty.
 From litter on the beaches and beside roads, trash in the ocean and floating down rivers, and bathrooms that would horrify even Freddy Krueger, it takes some time to adjust.
 (There are some clean, beautiful places in Malaysia at locations that are sparsely populated, but it can be hard to find trash-free areas around populated locales).

 I’ve found that it helps to focus on the positives instead of fixating on the litter.
 Like, for example: the beaches look fantastic from the 15th floor of a waterfront condo. 🙂

 Extensive development is also an issue for some people, especially those who live next to noisy construction sites or who love nature and are sad to see jungles replaced by condos and palm oil plantations.
 It’s also quite a long flight to the US and Europe that can take up to 35 hours door-to-door with transfers and layovers, which is tough for people who need to travel back there frequently.

 For those with uncommon heath conditions, it can be challenging to find medical specialists.
 And whenever Indonesia is setting their rainforests ablaze (usually between August-October), the haze that drifts into Malaysia can make the air quality quite dangerous for people with respiratory issues.
-2017 and 2016 didn’t have much haze (thankfully), but in 2015, the sky was ashy-gray and full of particulate matter for two straight months.
+2017 and 2016 didn’t have much haze (thankfully), but in 2015 and 2019, the sky was ashy-gray, full of dangerous particulate matter and difficult to breathe for two straight months.

 A special note for those who are mobility-challenged – some parts of the country are rough for people in wheelchairs, who use walkers or are unsteady on their feet.
 For example, this is a sidewalk near where we live: